colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 navigator.serviceWorker.register("/partials/serviceworker.js", { scope: "/partials/" })
   .then(
     function(registration) {
-      console.log("Service worker installed succesfully!", registration);
+      console.log("Service worker installed successfully!", registration);
     },
     function(err) {
       console.error("Error while installing service worker: ", err);
     });
 {% endhighlight %}

-Our service worker is registered under the "/partials/" scope, this way it can intercept all requests to that particular folder.
+Our service worker is registered under the "/partials/" scope; this way it can intercept all requests to that specific folder.
 This particular snippet is injected inside the `index.html` file.
 You can verify that everything is working by going to the `chrome://serviceworker-internals/` page inside Chrome, where you should see something similar to this:

 ![Checking Service Workers](/assets/posts/dynamic-templates/sw-working.png)

-You worker should be in the `Active` state.
+Your worker should be in the `Active` state.
 And as a warning, updating service workers is a bit of a pain, and I haven't found a reliable way of doing so.
-My development processes usually invo;ves editing the JS from the Inspect window in Chrome.
+My development processes usually involves editing the JS from the Inspect window in Chrome.

 Now let's get indexing with some IndexDB.